 This step is being taken to ensure that Fort Gordon is in compliance with Homeland Security Presidential Directive 12, which requires that 100 percent of visitors be vetted prior to entering the installation.
 Although this is a DoD-wide initiative, we are doing all we can to streamline the process for accessing Fort Gordon, and to make this as painless as possible for you while ensuring the security of our installation.

-Visitors will apply for their background check and access pass at the Visitor Control Center at McKenna Gate (Gate 1).
+Visitors will apply for their background check and access pass at the Visitor Control Center at Gate 6 (Fort Gordon-Main Gate).
 Forms are available there.
 However, if you have a question regarding how to apply for access, contact the Visitor Control Center at (706) 791-3071.

 All unescorted visitors 18 and older operating a vehicle, will need a visitor’s pass.
 A background check is required to obtain a visitor’s pass to the installation for those ages 18 and older wanting unescorted access.
 Along with the pass, all persons ages 18 and older must present a valid picture identification card for access to the installation.
 Valid picture identification includes government-issued identification such as a drivers license, state identification, DD Form 1173 (Uniformed Services Identification and Privilege Card), DD Form 2 series or a passport issued by an authoritative agency (state/federal).
 Personnel under the age of 18 will not have a NCIC-III check conducted and may enter the installation when escorted by a valid pass holder.